paigeegorry/last-airbender-api/README.md

 * **GET /api/v1/characters/avatar** - get all avatars

 ## Getting Started
-I welcome any and all contributions!
-Feel free to submit a Pull Request with your changes to make this a better API for everyone!

 1. Clone and download [GitHub repo](https://github.com/paigeegorry/last-airbender-api)
 1. Install dependencies:\
 `npm i`